 Typically, they last until the nail falls off due to a new nail growing in.
-While the biggest contributor to black toenail is improperly fitted running shoes, they can also appear from wearing the wrong socks (which can also create blisters), doing a lot of downhill running, or from training intensely or for long distances at a time.
+While the biggest contributor is improperly fitted running shoes, they can also appear from wearing the wrong socks (which can also create blisters), doing a lot of downhill running, or from training intensely or for long distances at a time.

-- The best way to prevent black toenail, is to make sure you have the right running shoes.
+- The best way to prevent it is to make sure you have the right shoes.
 Make sure you select shoes that are ½ to a full size larger than your regular size.
 There should be about a thumb’s length between your longest toe and the end of the shoe, and you you should have plenty of wiggle room for your toes.

-- Heat and humidity make your feet swell, which allow them to make more contact with the roof and front of your shoes when running.
-No matter what the climate is, your feet will most likely get hot and sweaty in your shoes when you are working hard, so make sure to wear quality moisture wicking, temperature regulating socks and avoid cotton socks.
+- Heat and humidity make your feet swell, which allows them to make more contact with the roof and front of your shoes when running.
+No matter what the climate is, your feet will most likely get hot and sweaty in your shoes when you are working hard, so make sure to wear quality moisture-wicking, temperature regulating socks, and avoid cotton socks.

 - Keep your toenails trimmed and clean.
-If you can feel your toenail making any contact with the roof or front of your shoe when you run, you are asking for black toenail.
+If you can feel your toenail making any contact with the roof or the front of your shoe when you run, that is the first sign of it potentially popping up.

 - If you are running a hilly course, tighten your laces near the front of your shoes, to keep your feet more securely in place as you run up and down the hills.
-This helpful video shows you how to lace up your shoes to avoid black toenail:
+This helpful video shows you how to lace up your shoes to avoid it:

 How to Treat Black Toenail From Running?

-- If it’s too late to reverse the bruising, then the best way to treat black toenail is to simply leave it alone and let it run it’s course.
+- If it’s too late to reverse the bruising, then the best way to treat it is to simply leave it alone and let it run the course.
 Do not force the old nail off or otherwise poke, pull or try to drain the blood.
 Doing so is painful, unnecessary, likely to cause infection, and will only prolong the healing process.
 Keep the nail bandaged and treated with antibiotic ointment until it falls of naturally.

 - If you are experiencing a lot of pain, notice redness, swelling or infection - see a doctor.
 Draining the blood from the nail is an effective way to reduce the pain and swelling, but should be done by a professional in a sterile environment.

 - Once the nail falls off, use a topical antifungal to make sure it grows back healthy.
 The prevents any fungal infection to form.
 It takes about six months for the nail to grow back completely, and will likely be a little thicker than it was before.
 While it is growing back, it helps to take a biotin supplement, which is proven to help nails (and hair) grow faster and look healthy.
 It will take about 4-6 months for the new toe to grow back in.